ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ### Ingress Routing
 {: #vpc-transit-ingress-routing}
 Traffic reaches the firewall-router appliance through routing tables.
 Visit the [VPCs](https://{DomainName}/vpc-ext/network/vpcs) in the IBM Cloud Console.
 Select the transit VPC and then click on **Manage routing tables** click on the **tgw-ingress** routing table.

-The next_hop identifies the firewall-router.
-In the table below 10.0.0.196 zone Dallas 1 and 10.1.0.196 zone Dallas 2.

 The zone is determined by the Transit Gateway which will exaimine the destination IP address of each packet and route it to the matching zone based on VPC Address Prefixes discussed in the next section.